abdullahshaker10/Task/README.md

    - Fetches all machines as objects.
    - Request Arguments: None.
-   - Return an array of coffe machines objects.
+   - Return an array of coffee machines objects.

 ```
     [